illBeRoy/plant-cli/README.md

 - **react-nodegui**: React-NodeGUI application with typescript, jest and sass, powered by the parcel bundler (experimental)
   ###### Typescript, Jest, TSLint, React, Parcel, NodeGUI, SASS

-- **react-parcel**: React application with typescript, jest and sass modules, powered by the parcel bundler (experimental)
+- **react-parcel**: React application with typescript, jest and sass modules, powered by the parcel bundler
   ###### Typescript, Jest, TSLint, React, Parcel, SASS

 - **react**: React application with typescript, jest and sass modules